ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 Overview
 ========

-`Term-frequency matrices` are often used in machine learning and information retrieval algorithms.
+`Term-frequency matrices` feature prominently in text processing and information retrieval algorithms.
 In these problems one typically has a set of documents and a list of words (the `dictionary`).
-A term-frequency matrix can be constructed from the dictionary and the document set by counting the number of occurrences of each word in each document.
+A term-frequency matrix is constructed from the dictionary and the document set by counting the number of occurrences of each dictionary word in each document.
 If the rows of the matrix index the words and the columns index the documents, then the matrix element at coordinates (r, c) represents the number of occurrences of dictionary word `r` in document `c`.
 Thus each entry of the matrix is either zero or a positive integer.

 Construction of such a matrix is conceptually simple, but problems can arise if the matrix contains duplicate rows or columns.
 The presence of duplicate columns, for instance, means that those documents are *identical* with respect to the given dictionary.
-The linear algebra algorithms that underlie many topic modeling and information retrieval tasks can exhibit instability or extremely slow convergence if duplicates are present.
+The linear algebra algorithms that underlie many text processing and information retrieval tasks can exhibit instability or extremely slow convergence if duplicates are present.
 Mathematically, a term-frequency matrix with duplicate columns has a rank that is numerically less than the column count.
 Under such conditions it is advantageous to remove the duplicated